Hey, Foodwala boys and girls… I hope you are all safe and well

 Gifto’s Lahore Karahi was a huge disappointment, the staff were uninterested, the food was way below average, the place was empty yet they could not be bothered to do the barest minimum.

 The Place with filthy, I could not comprehend how a place is allowed to open its doors in that state.

 The management was shockingly indifferent, I pointed out the shortcomings after I paid my bill so as not to seem that I wanted a discount or something for free

 Maybe the past should be left in the past and not be visited.

 If I had to venture then I would reluctantly say the Samosa Chat.

 The miss of the Meal?

-The Chicken, Beef, and Lamb is confirmed 100% Halal
+The Chicken and Lamb are confirmed 100% Halal.

 100% impartial Guarantee

-Alfie Foodwala visits all restaurants anonymously and pays for the bill like any other customer, Alfie Foodwala does not except free meals in return for meals
+Alfie Foodwala visits all restaurants anonymously and pays for the bill like any other customer, Alfie Foodwala does not accept free meals in return for reviews.